NEAR-Edu/near-certification-tools/web-app/README.md

 The next step in the Integromat flow is to email the recipient of the NCD with a link directly to their wallet where they can see the NFT (and also a link to this frontend).

-### Testing posting to the API endpoint
+### Testing posting to the mint-cert API endpoint

 You can use CURL in the Terminal.

 Change to the `/web-app` directory, and then:

-`curl -X POST -H "Content-Type: application/json" -H "x-api-key: xxxxxxxx" -d @"pages/api/sample_api_payload.json" "http://localhost:3000/api/mint-cert"`
+`curl -X POST -H "Content-Type: application/json" -H "x-api-key: xxxxxxxx" -d @"pages/api/sample_api_payload_mint-cert.json" "http://localhost:3000/api/mint-cert"`

+### Testing posting to the invalidate-all-certs-for-account API endpoint

+You can use CURL in the Terminal.

+Change to the `/web-app` directory, and then:

+`curl -X POST -H "Content-Type: application/json" -H "x-api-key: xxxxxxxx" -d @"pages/api/sample_api_payload_invalidate-all-certs-for-account.json" "http://localhost:3000/api/invalidate-all-certs-for-account"`

 ### Viewing the dynamically-generated png image